-All men of the church are invited and encouraged to be a part of the Brotherhood who meet the fourth Monday evening most months at 7:30 PM.
-Typical meetings include a devotion, hymn singing, informational and inspirational program, closing with fellowship and refreshments.
-They take an offering each month to support their various projects around the church and our community.
+All men of the church are invited and encouraged to be a part of the Brotherhood meetings on the fourth Monday evening most months, at 7:00 PM.
+Typical meetings include a devotion, hymn singing, informational and inspiration program, and closing with fellowship and refreshments.
+An offering is taken each month to support various projects around the church and our community.

-The Brotherhood are involved in a variety of projects and programs throughout the year.
+The Brotherhood is involved in a variety of projects and programs throughout the year.
 These include:

 Community service project with the Methodist Men and Tipton Correctional Center inmates Picture shows Tipton inmate at Sunday worship sharing what the week of service meant to him.